 Where do we go from here?

 Depending on how the previous conversation has just gone you can now decide on the final steps.
 If the other person agreed with what you had to say and things came to a natural and friendly conclusion without any hard feelings then you can choose to put it to rest and move onto another topic.
-Or if unfortunately they disagreed to a strong extent and felt like there was still a problem to be solved, or if they became aggressive about the issue you can raise it with more senior staff like your manager.
+Or if unfortunately they disagreed to a strong extent and felt like there was still a problem to be solved, or became aggressive about the issue you can raise it with more a more senior staff member.

 Not only will they be able to mediate and make suggestions about how to fix things, but in the case of serious issues or aforementioned unwarranted behaviour they can reprimand the other party if need be.